 Mercedes 722.9 Transmission Seal O Ring Leak

-Mercedes-Benz cars equipped with 7-Speed automatic transmission may leak transmission fluid from the O rings fittings.
-Leaks typically develop where the transmission lines connect to the transmission cooler/radiator.
+Mercedes-Benz cars equipped with a 7-Speed automatic transmission may leak transmission fluid from the O ring fittings.
+Leaks typically develop when transmission lines connect to the transmission cooler/radiator.
 The oil leak can develop to the point that all transmission fluid is lost.
-The first symptoms are transmission fluid leak, Mercedes-Benz goes into limp mode, transmission gets stuck in one gear.
+The first symptoms are transmission fluid leak, Mercedes-Benz going into limp mode, and the transmission getting stuck in one gear.

 First, inspect for leaks.

 If any transmission fluid leaks are detected, disconnect the line.

 You will see a C clip that needs to be removed.

 Close up a picture of the clip that needs to be removed.

 The transmission line can be pulled out.

 O Ring can be replaced.
 Reinsert the transmission line and the C clip.
 When you disconnect the transmission line, you will lose some transmission oil.
 To minimize the leak from the disconnected transmission line, either block the hose or keep it as high as possible.
 Once you are done with changing the O rings, check the transmission fluid level.